-Arcadia Trail is a 10.6 mile lightly trafficked loop trail located near Arcadia, RI that features a river and is rated as moderate.
+Arcadia Trail is a 10.6 mile lightly trafficked loop trail located near Arcadia, Rhode Island that features a river and is rated as moderate.
 The trail offers a number of activity options and is accessible year-round.
 Dogs are also able to use this trail but must be kept on leash.

 dogs on leash

 There are several different trails within Arcadia State Forest, most of the trailed are linked together at some point or another.
 The main trails are marked fairly well.
 There are two sides to Arcadia - North of Route 165 and Sounth of Route 165.
 Most of the parking is just off of Route 165, so its better to choose 1 side or the other, before heading out. **Keep in mind there is also hunting in these woods, wear bright clothing**

 Parked near the canoe launch, gorgeous little area with a bathroom.
 Picked up the yellow trail, followed it across the road and eventually lost the trail.
 We ran into a family that had a printed map and that was a big help but still struggled a bit to stay on a trail towards the end.
 Kept listening for the sounds of cars and followed the river back towards the road.
 Followed what looked liked white triangles and then picked up a blue trail.